 For indoor use only each string features 8 stars and measure 1m in length, the stars measure 6cm in diameter – with approximately 10cm between each star.
 The design entirely covers the window with a soft glow when illuminated.
 Mains powered.

 8. Decorate with snowflakes

-You can buy simple stickers, designed specifically for the job – meaning they shouldn’t leave a sticky residue behind once taken down.
-From snowflakes to forest scenes there’s a captivating sticker to do the job for your window display.
-Try Etsy or Hobbycraft for stylish seasonal designs.
+You can buy simple stickers, designed specifically for the job – meaning they shouldn't leave a sticky residue behind once taken down.
+From snowflakes to forest scenes there's a captivating sticker to do the job for yur window display.
+Try Etsy (opens in new tab) or Hobbycraft (opens in new tab) for stylish seasonal designs.

 9. Cascade glowing fairy lights